How We Make Decisions

 Then the board sorted through all of the info at a retreat and developed the strategic plan.
 A 5-year plan with goals, strategies and some key policy proposals.
 The plan was announced in ASL & English on the website, by email, and on Facebook.
 Then we set up work groups or task forces for each of the areas in the plan to research the issues and make further decisions about what we should focus on within that area.

-Board consultation about changes during legislative session
+Board consultation about changes in between our January and May board meetings during legislative session

 An example of how this works in practice: